 The Fujita Scale was decommissioned in 2007 and replaced with the Enhanced Fujita Scale.
 Below you’ll obtain information about each one of the six rating categories for this scale.
-Additionally, we provide pictures of every tornado that for each of the categories.
-You can click on the name of each category to learn more about it and tornadoes that were given that rating.
+Additionally, we provide pictures of tornadoes for each category on this scale.
+You can click on the name of each category to learn more about it and find out what tornadoes that were given that rating.

 Below are descriptions of each of the six categories (F0 through F5) on the Fujita Scale.

 An F0 Tornado will cause light damage.
 Winds less than 73 mph (116 km/h).
 There will be some damage to chimneys, trees will have branches broken off, trees with shallow roots will be pushed over and signs boards will be damaged.

 An F1 Tornado will cause moderate damage.
 Winds between 73 and 112 mph (117 and 180 km/h).
 Roof surfaces will be peeled off, mobile homes will be pushed off their foundations or potentially overturned, moving cars can be pushed off the road.